Buy a House in Greece - Legal Representation for Foreigners

 There are several requirements and conditions that you must fulfill before you can register a new property with the Greek authorities.
 But the most important and the ones you should mainly keep in mind are the following:

-- With the help of your real estate lawyer in Greece, you should make sure that you have verified that your property documentation is properly done and that it does not need amendments or adjustments.
-This verification process is crucial because once you start the real estate registration process with the authorities, it is very difficult to make corrections on the fly.
+with the help of your real estate lawyer in Greece, you should make sure that you have verified that your property documentation is properly done and that it does not need amendments or adjustments;

 What kind of real estate can I buy in Greece?